 - You’ll have a backup.
 What if your credit card becomes compromised due to fraud or is declined?
 Having another card on hand can provide backup and give you peace of mind.
 Plus, having an additional card means you’ll have an option if a merchant doesn’t accept the one you carry.

 - You can maximize rewards.
 Another benefit of carrying more than one card is taking advantage of rewards plans that fit your spending patterns.
 For example, you could use a card that offers the best grocery rewards to do all your food shopping, use a top-rated travel rewards card to book Airbnb reservations, or use a designated card only for reimbursable job-related expenses.

 - You can better manage debt.
 Different credit cards have different purposes and choosing one that helps you meet financial goals may provide important advantages.
-For example, as an NEA member, you may choose to apply for the NEA RateSmart® Card which can help you save on interest and pay down debt when you transfer higher-rate balances.
+For example, you may choose to apply for a card which can help you save on interest and pay down debt when you transfer higher-rate balances.

 Myth #2: Making the minimum monthly payment is enough

 What’s more, if you continue paying only the minimum repeatedly, the interest compounds.
 Let’s say you have a credit card balance of $7,800 with an interest rate of 15%.
-You’re currently making a 3% minimum payment of $234 each month, which is what the 3% minimum payment was in the beginning.
+You’re currently making a payment of $234 each month, which is what the 3% minimum payment was in the beginning.
 It would take more than 3 1/2 years (44 months, to be precise) to repay that debt entirely—plus you’d end up paying $2,353 in interest, according to a calculator from Credit Karma.

 Ultimately, there’s only one guaranteed way to avoid paying interest on purchases.
 If possible, pay off the balance every month.